Discover Iceland Through Hot Springs!

-You probably think that because our country is named Iceland, that all there is to do is freeze and constantly try to stay warm.
-Nay!
+You probably think that because our country is named Iceland you're always freezing and constantly trying to stay warm.
+Nei!
 This is a common misconception that we are going to clear up once and for all.

-What is a naturally heated pool?
+What is a hot spring?

 Why are thermally heated pools so popular?